4d/docs/docs/Concepts/quick-tour.md

 //Form.pageTotal-Form.pageNumber is not assignable:
 Form.pageTotal- Form.pageNumber:=10 //error, non-assignable
 ```
 In general, expressions that use an operator are non-assignable.
-For example, `[Person]FirstName" "+[Person]LastName` is not assignable.
+For example, `[Person]FirstName+" "+[Person]LastName` is not assignable.

 ## Pointers